OpenAudioTools Networking¶

 MIDI transport — MIDI 2.0 over UDP¶

-MIDI uses MIDI 2.0 Universal MIDI Packets (UMP) carried over UDP:
+MIDI uses MIDI 2.0 Universal MIDI Packets (UMP) carried over UDP, following the MMA's Network MIDI 2.0 specification (M2-124-UM v1.0.1).

 This runs alongside audio on the same Ethernet cable.
 CPU cost is under 1%.